Eurax® Anti-Itch Cream

 Fast relief from itching due to most types of dermatosis and scabies.

-For adults suffering from itching due to most types of dermatosis and scabies, Eurax® is the topical anti-pruritic cream that has delivered fast and effective relief for over 50 years.
+For itching due to most types of dermatosis and scabies, Eurax® is the topical anti-pruritic cream that has delivered fast and effective relief for over 50 years.

 For the relief of itching associated with: